-Texas now regulates high-risk AI.
-The second-largest state economy demands governance.
+Texas now regulates how AI is used.
+The second-largest state economy enforces it through the Attorney General.

-Texas takes a risk-based approach focused on deployer accountability, transparency, and the Texas Attorney General's investigative authority.
+Texas takes an intent-based approach focused on prohibited uses, targeted disclosure duties, and the Texas Attorney General's exclusive enforcement authority.

 Attorney General enforcement